pwafire/pwafireapp/README.md

 Progressive Web App template which is designed with all progressive web app best practises and strutured ready for PWA Fire Bundle 4.0.0 use.

+It has two versions;

+1. For project with build system, npm

+2. For project without any build system

 ### [Directory Structure]()

 Here is the basic skeleton for pwafire app that each of the starter templates will conform to: